LuLaRoe CEO Tells Retailers 'Don't Wrestle With The Pigs' Over Quality Issues

 “I don’t feel we have much to apologize for.
 I’m empathetic, and I’m sorry that [some customers] had a bad experience.
 But I don’t feel that the company is in a place where a blanket apology is necessary.”

 Due to all the backlash, LuLaRoe has decided to commit to a “happiness policy” for clothing sold after April 25, 2017.
 This policy ensures that customers can get an exchange or refund within thirty days if they are not happy with their purchases.
-However, many customers feel the comments made by Stidham are unprofessional and some have even referred to LuLaRoe as a cult, in which independent retailers describe being unable to voice concerns about the company products or policies without being belittled or ostracized.
+However, many customers feel the comments made by Stidham are unprofessional, and some have even referred to LuLaRoe as a cult, in which independent retailers describe being unable to voice concerns about the company products or policies without being belittled or ostracized.

 Have you had problems with LuLaRoe clothing?
 How do you interpret CEO Mark Stidham’s comments?
 Will you continue to buy LuLaRoe?